lbphone/lb-presigned/README.md

 1. Download the latest release from the [releases page](https://github.com/lbphone/lb-presigned/releases/latest/download/lb-presigned.zip)
 2. Add the script to your `resources` folder
 3. Add `start lb-presigned` to your `server.cfg`
+4. [Configure](#configuration) your credentials as described above
-4. Start your server, or run `refresh` and `ensure lb-presigned` in your server console
+5. Start your server, or run `refresh` and `ensure lb-presigned` in your server console

 ## Usage